 Before I talk about making your own fishing leader line, first, you need to know what issues your leader line is going to solve for you.

-For example, when fishing for Codfish they tend to take cover at the bottom of the ocean in very rocky terrain.
-These rocks can be very sharp if the fishing is rubbing against it and a high potential for getting snagged on a rock.
-Codfish can also have very sharp teeth that can chew through the fishing line.
+For example, when fishing for codfish, they tend to take cover at the bottom of the ocean in very rocky terrain.
+These rocks can be very sharp if the fishing line is rubbing against it, therefore, increasing your chances for the line to break.
+Codfish also have very sharp teeth that can chew through the fishing line.

 Take the time to understand what possible conditions your line will be experiencing.